-2.1.2 Proposed Action
+2.1.2 Project Description

-Implementation of the Grand Bay Project began soon after publication of the 2016-2017 RP/EA in 2017.
+Implementation of the Grand Bay Project began soon after publication of the 2016-2017 RP/EA/FONSI in 2017.
 Consistent with that document, associated habitats are being managed collaboratively by the Mississippi Department of Marine Resources (MDMR) and United States Fish and Wildlife Service (USFWS; on behalf of DOI).
 In December 2018 approximately 1,500 acres of target parcels were acquired under the Grand Bay Project and incorporated into the State Coastal Preserve Program (Figure 1).
 As stated in the 2016-2017 RP/EA, funds remaining for habitat management as part of the Grand Bay Project would depend on acquisition costs.
 Initial acquisitions left approximately 55% of the initial Grand Bay Project budget, limiting the amount of funding for habitat management and monitoring.
-Accordingly, the MS TIG proposes to provide additional funding for Grand Bay Project activities, allocating up to \$10M of additional funds from its WCNH Restoration Type allocation to allow for the acquisition of additional target habitat and continued management and monitoring of target areas.
 The time frame for the project remains the same as described in the 2016-2017 RP/EA.

 Figure 1.
-Parcels acquired by the Grand Bay Project under the 2016-2017 RP/EA and habitats targeted for habitat management and monitoring with funding proposed by the MS TIG 2019 Draft Supplemental Restoration Plan: Grand Bay Land Acquisition and Habitat Management.
-Supplemental funding proposed herein is expected to support acquisition of additional target habitat, while also supporting management and monitoring of a total of approximately 3,100 acres within the project boundary for 8-10 years (Figure 1).
+Parcels acquired by the Grand Bay Project under the 2016-2017 RP/EA and habitats targeted for habitat management and monitoring with funding approved in the MS TIG 2019 Final Supplemental Restoration Plan: Grand Bay Land Acquisition and Habitat Management.

+Supplemental will support acquisition of additional target habitat, while also supporting management and monitoring of a total of approximately 3,100 acres within the project area for 8-10 years (Figure 1).
 This management work takes advantage of previous natural burns in the area, similar work being funded by other programs and in adjacent areas, and can be seamlessly incorporated into ongoing habitat management implementation otherwise being conducted by MDMR and in Grand Bay.
-Supplemental funding is expected to support several additional prescribed burn cycles and other associated activities described by the 2016-2017 RP/EA.
+Supplemental funding could support several additional prescribed burn cycles and other associated activities described by the 2016-2017 RP/EA.
 MDMR and USFWS will continue to manage the restored areas into the future.

-Implementation of the Grand Bay Project and the work proposed herein continues to be consistent with and support the mission and goals of the MS TIG, Refuge, NERR, and Preserve management plans and initiatives.
-The proposed action, additional acquisition, management and/or project success monitoring, is consistent with the Restore and Conserve Habitat Programmatic Goal for the WCNH Restoration Type in the PDARP/PEIS.
+Implementation of the Grand Bay Project and the work described herein continues to be consistent with and support the mission and goals of the MS TIG, Refuge, NERR, and Preserve management plans and initiatives.
+Additional acquisition, management and/or project success monitoring, is consistent with the Restore and Conserve Habitat Programmatic Goal for the WCNH Restoration Type in the PDARP/PEIS.
 The MS TIG continues to believe a combined strategy of land acquisition and habitat management represents the most comprehensive approach to help restore injuries to WCNH at this site, and collaborating with managers and staff at the Refuge, NERR, and Preserve continues to constitute a valuable partnership in reaching MS TIG goals.

-Additional acquisition, habitat management and monitoring within the Grand Bay Project boundary would continue to meet the OPA evaluation criteria found in 40 C.F.R. § 990.54 because:
+Additional acquisition, habitat management and monitoring within the Grand Bay Project area would continue to meet the OPA evaluation criteria found in 40 C.F.R. § 990.54 because: